seanox/aspect-js/manual/en/reactive.md

 ```

 From an existing Reactive instance no new Reactive instance can be created.
-`ReactProxy.prototype.reactive()` will always return a reference to itself.
-It
+`Object.prototype.reactive()` and `Reactive(...)` always return a reference to
-is slightly different when another ReactProxy object is added as a value to an
+themselves.
+It is slightly different when another Reactive object is added as a
-existing ReactProxy instance.
-Then a new ReactProxy instance is created based on
+value to an existing Reactive instance.
+Then a new Reactive instance is created
-the original object to be added as ReactProxy object.
+based on the original object to be added as Reactive object.

 ```javascript
 const objectA = ({}).reactive();